 Because of this failure and other neurological signs, I was diagnosed with Ataxia.
 The cause was unclear, and Dr. Tavee thought I should see a neurologist specializing in movement disorders.
 She also thought that there was either a unifying cause (possibly CNS Sjogren's) or that I happened to have two things going on in my brain at the same time (given the synchronous timing, I felt this was very unlikely).
 Dr. Tavee thought I should start iVIG infusion therapy 'right away' while I met with Dr. Natowicz at the Cleveland Clinic to look for the possibility of a genetic cause for my Ataxia.
 Dr. Natowicz is a genetic, metabolic, and neurological expert -- a perfect expert for me.
 After intensive studying, he could not find a genetic trigger.

 I have suffered classic Ataxia symptoms including speech, vision, and swallowing difficulties and a severe lack of balance.
-One by one, I've had to give up on things difficult with poor balance - running, snow skiing, hiking, tennis, bicycling, walking unaided, etc. I must now use a rollator (fancy walker) to walk more than a few feet.
+One by one, I've had to give up on things difficult with poor balance - running, snow skiing, hiking, tennis, bicycling, dancing, walking unaided, etc. I must now use a rollator (fancy walker) to walk more than a few feet.